variant-bio/SABR/README.md

 ## Zenodo

-In addition to being avilable here and on AWS, eQTL and sQTL summary statistics have been uploaded to a Zenodo repository (10.5281/zenodo.15334125).
+In addition to being avilable here and on AWS, eQTL and sQTL summary statistics have been uploaded to a Zenodo [repository](https://zenodo.org/records/15334125).

 ## Controlled Access Data